mkosir/typeorm-express-typescript/README.md

 [![TypeScript][typescript-badge]][typescript-url]
 [![prettier][prettier-badge]][prettier-url]

-Minimal boilerplate for building RESTful APIs with JWT authentication and role based authorization using Express, TypeScript, TypeORM, Postgres & Docker with focus on best practices and painless developer experience.
+Boilerplate with focus on best practices and painless developer experience:

+- Minimal setup that can be extended to your needs 🔧
+- Spin it up with single command 🌀
+- TypeScript first
+- RESTful APIs
+- JWT authentication with role based authorization

 ## Requirements